lloydstubber/static-starter/README.md

 - Change package.json details to suit your project
 - Open your terminal and `cd` to the directory
 - Run `npm install` then `gulp`
-- This will then run all tasks and create the `dist/` folder

 ### Features
 - SCSS Compilation